newrelic/nr1-workshop/lab0/INSTRUCTIONS.md

 Lab 0: Building your first Nerdpack
 ===================================

-The purpose of this lab is to provide hands on experience building on top of the New Relic One platform.
-Following the instructions in this lab, you will be up and running quickly.
+The purpose of this lab is to provide you a quick, hands on experience building on top of the New Relic One platform.
 First, let's make sure you understand a few key concepts that you'll be working with.
 * **Launcher**: An entry point into the New Relic One platform that is loaded on the "Apps" page.
 * **Nerdlet**: A visual component that renders inside the New Relic One platform at a well defined extension point.
-For example, a Launcher can invoke a Nerdlet (as you will see shortly).
+For example, a launcher can invoke a Nerdlet (as you will see shortly).
 At their core, Nerdlets are React.js components.
-* **Nerdpack** (aka Package): A collection of artifacts, e.g. Nerdlets, that are "packaged" up and published into the New Relic One platform.
+* **Nerdpack** (aka Package): A collection of Nerdpack items, e.g. Nerdlets, that are "packaged" up and published into the New Relic One platform.
-* **Visualization:** This is another Nerdpack artifact that renders your data in a customized way.
+* **Visualization:** This is another Nerdpack item that renders your data in a customized way.
 Unlike Nerdlets, you can add visualizations to dashboards.

-For now, you'll focus on Nerdlets, but you'll learn about visualizations in a later lab.
+> **Note:** For now, you'll focus on Nerdlets, but you'll learn about visualizations in a later lab.

-In Lab0, you will create a Launcher and then add a Nerdlet to it that will be invoked when the user clicks on the Launcher.
+In Lab0, you will create a launcher and then add a Nerdlet to it that will be invoked when the user clicks on the launcher.
 After this lab you should understand:

-* How to use the CLI to create a Launcher
+* How to use the CLI to create a launcher
 * How to use the CLI to create a Nerdlet
 * How to connect a Launcher to a Nerdlet
-* How to create and locally develop an Nerdpack
+* How to create and locally develop a Nerdpack

 # Step 0: Setup and Prerequisites